Surgical Procedures: Surgery and Staging for Ewing Sarcoma

 - Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.

-Surgical Procedures Used for the Treatment of Ewing Sarcoma
+Surgical Procedures Used to Treat Ewing Sarcoma

 - Reconstructive Surgery: Skin grafts and prosthetic implants may be needed after surgery.